 Note. - The nature, format and conditions of the information to be provided are specified in the PANS-AIM (Doc 10066) and the PANS-ATM (Doc 4444).
+Specific procedures pertaining to works in progress on the movement area and to the reporting of such works specified in the PANS-Aerodromes (Doc 9981).

-- (2) The condition of the movement area and the operational status of related facilities shall be monitored by the Aerodrome Operator, and reports on matters of operational significance affecting aircraft and aerodrome operations shall be provided in order to take appropriate action, particularly in respect of the following: - (a) construction or maintenance work; - (b) rough or broken surfaces on a runway, a taxiway or an apron; - (c) water on a runway, a taxiway or an apron; - (d) The presence of liquid chemicals or other contaminants on a runway, taxiway or apron; - (e) other temporary hazards, including parked aircraft; - (f) failure or irregular operation of part or all of the aerodrome visual aids; and - (g) failure of the normal or secondary power supply. - (3) To facilitate compliance with (1) and (2), the Aerodrome Operator shall ensure that inspections of the movement area shall be carried out each day at least once where the code number is 1 or 2 and at least twice where the code number is 3 or 4. - a) for movement area, at least once where the aerodrome reference code is 1 or 2 and at least twice where the reference code is 3 or 4; and - b) for the runway(s), inspections in addition to a) whenever the runway surface conditions many have changed significantly due to meteorological conditions. - (4) Personnel assessing and reporting runway surface conditions required in (2) and 14.2.9.8(8) shall be trained and have competence that meets criteria set by Authority.
+- (2) The condition of the movement area and the operational status of related facilities shall be monitored by the Aerodrome Operator, and reports on matters of operational significance affecting aircraft and aerodrome operations shall be provided in order to take appropriate action, particularly in respect of the following: - (a) construction or maintenance work; - (b) rough or broken surfaces on a runway, a taxiway or an apron; - (c) water on a runway, a taxiway or an apron; - (d) The presence of liquid chemicals or other contaminants on a runway, taxiway or apron; - (e) other temporary hazards, including parked aircraft; - (f) failure or irregular operation of part or all of the aerodrome visual aids; and - (g) failure of the normal or secondary power supply. - (3) To facilitate compliance with (1) and (2), the Aerodrome Operator shall ensure that inspections of the movement area shall be carried out each day at least once where the code number is 1 or 2 and at least twice where the code number is 3 or 4. - (a) for movement area, at least once where the aerodrome reference code is 1 or 2 and at least twice where the reference code is 3 or 4; and - (b) for the runway(s), inspections in addition to (a) whenever the runway surface conditions may have changed significantly due to meteorological conditions. - (4) Personnel assessing and reporting runway surface conditions required in (2) and 14.2.10 shall be trained and have the required competence that meets criteria set by the Authority.

-Note.
-Guidance on criteria is included in GCAD Part 32 and the Airport Services Manual (Doc 9137), Part 8, Chapter 7.
+Note. - Guidance on criteria is included in the GCAA Advisory Circular on Operational Safety Competence Requirements (AC-AD-031) and the Airport Services Manual (Doc 9137), Part 8, Chapter 7.